 One of the biggest news stories at the end of 2009 was the sacking of the government's chief drugs advisor, David Nutt, by the Home Secretary, Alan Johnston.
 Within hours, the sacking was a headline national news story, and within days it had become a global news event.
-It is doubtful whether those involved could possibly have anticipated just how big an issue the sacking would become, leading in due course to serial resignations from the Advisory Council on the Misuse of Drugs, a ministerial statement from the Home Secretary, accusations from David Nutt that the Prime Minister and the Home Secretary had lost touch with reality in their attitudes and assessments of the harms of different drugs, and a deep rift between academia and government about the independence of scientists contributing to the policy process in the UK.
+It is doubtful whether those involved could possibly have anticipated just how big an issue the sacking would become, leading in due course to serial resignations from the Advisory Council on the Misuse of Drugs, a ministerial statement from the Home Secretary had lost touch with reality in their attitudes and assessments of the harms of different drugs, and a deep rift between academia and government about the independence of scientists contributing to the policy process in the UK.